Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Time-Varying Cost Functions

-and similarly for $\EE_{p_t \sim \Delta_t, t \in [T]}[P_T(p_1, \dots, p_T)]$ and $\EE_{p_t \sim \Delta_t, t \in [T]}[C_T(p_1, \dots, p_T)]$, where $K$ is the number of prices in the uniformly discretized price set. \end{theorem} We note that because the pricing policy in Algorithm~\ref{alg:time-varying-cost} is probabilistic, we present the regret bounds in expectation with respect to the distributions $\Delta_t$.
+We note that because the pricing policy in Algorithm~\ref{alg:time-varying-cost} is probabilistic, we present the regret bounds in expectation with respect to the distributions $\Delta_t$.
 For the simplicity of exposition, we only present Theorem~\ref{thm:igw-bound-informal} as an informal statement and present the analysis of a rigorous theorem statement, which involves introducing additional notation, e.g., quantifying the high probability bound, in Appendix~\ref{sec:igw-alg-proof}.
 Furthermore, we present a sketch of the main ideas used to analyze Algorithm~\ref{alg:time-varying-cost} in Section~\ref{sec:igw-alg-sketch}.